 What are your service times?
 On Sunday morning we offer Sunday School for ages 2 through adult at 9:30.
 Our worship service begins at 10:45 (10:15 on Easter Sunday) and lasts approximately an hour and 15 minutes.
 If needed, nursery care is provided during both.

 What do children do during the service?
 We believe it is important for children to worship God alongside their families as they grow in their faith.
 A nursery is available, but we encourage parents to bring their children into the service with them.
-We also have a cry room adjacent to the sanctuary for parents with babies or nursing mothers.
-Children in the service are given a children’s bulletin with activities that relate to the scripture text for the sermon.
+We also have a cry room available with a view of the sanctuary for parents with young children.
+Children in the service are given a children’s bulletin with activities to help them follow the sermon.

 What should I wear if I visit?
 At our church you will find some people dressed casually and some wearing a coat and tie.
 Feel free to wear whatever makes you comfortable.
 1 Samuel 16:7 says, “Man looks on the outward appearance, but the Lord looks on the heart.”
 Our desire is to do the same.